schminkel/vercel-ai-chatbot/FEATURES.md

 What is not working when Redis is not available?
 Explain which data are stored in Redis for what amount of time and how much load is on the system.

+---

+## Chat Title Generation

+Right now an automatated title is been generated on the basis of the fisrt question in a chat.
+I want you to extend this functionality to generate an individual icon or easier an emoji for each chat.
+The emoji should be displayed on the left side, only one icon and than a space and then the title, that is generated anyway right now.